 20. Small business lawsuit statistics show that 53% of small businesses get sued every year.

 In a study conducted among 65,000 small businesses, researchers found that a staggering 36% to 53% of small businesses get sued every year.
 This is detrimental to small businesses because lawsuits are often costly.
 These businesses need to brace themselves for attorneys’ fees, hefty settlement costs, emotional distress, and loss of business opportunities to competitors.
+Considering that the small business owners are making $71,000 per year on average, they can’t afford lawsuits.

 21. According to medical malpractice lawsuit statistics, 33% of lawsuits were filed due to failure to diagnose.